 The Shariah Committee was established under BNM's "Guidelines on the Governance of Shariah Committee for the Islamic Financial Institutions" (BNM/GPS1) to advise the Board of Directors on Shariah matters in its Islamic business operations and to provide technical assistance in ensuring the Islamic banking products and services offered by the Bank and the relevant documentation are in compliance with Shariah principles.
-The committee currently comprises Dr Muhammad Qaseem, Dr Mohd Hilmi bin Ramli and Dr Hussain Hamed Sayed Hassan (retired on 20 August 2020)
+The committee currently comprises Dr Muhammad Qaseem and Dr Mohd Hilmi bin Ramli.

-With the removal of Dr Hussain Hamed Sayed Hassan as Shariah Committee member, the Bank operate with 2 committee members until the appointment of new Shariah Committee member.
+The Bank operate with 2 committee members until the appointment of new Shariah Committee member.